craftcms/docs/docs/commerce/4.x/console-commands.md

 Done!
 ```

-Pass the `--overwrite` flag if you'd like to squash an existing folder of the same name.
+Pass the `--overwrite` flag if you’d like to squash an existing folder of the same name.

 ## `commerce/reset-data`